cchitsiang/awesome-stars/README.md

 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 - [t3-oss/t3-env](https://github.com/t3-oss/t3-env) -
-- [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
+- [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface
 - [inngest/inngest-js](https://github.com/inngest/inngest-js) - The developer platform for easily building reliable workflows with zero infrastructure for TypeScript & JavaScript
 - [crufters/actio](https://github.com/crufters/actio) - The Node.js framework for microservices and monoliths.
 - [ahuangege/mydog](https://github.com/ahuangege/mydog) - typescript编写的分布式游戏服务器框架（a distributed game server framework coded by typescript）